 This unique take on pizza uses meaty portobellos as pizza crust and leftover spaghetti squash as pizza “filling.”
 After sauce and cheese are added and the whole shebang is baked, you’ve got a super yummy, super healthy pizza.
 It’s a great way to use up extra spaghetti squash!

 Photo: Spaghetti Squash and Portobello Mushroom Pizza / Green Lite Bites

 This gremolata, an herb condiment, gets combined with a fresh tomato sauce that’s excellent when served with thin strands of spaghetti squash.
 Cutting the squash in half and then roasting it gives a caramelized taste that really shines through.

-If you love lasagna but making it is too much of a hassle (it’s all that noodle layering!), you have to try these lasagna bowls.
-They’re made with ground turkey and a homemade sauce for a much easier — and better for you — lasagna.
-Be sure to use fresh cottage cheese and fresh, whole-milk mozzarella.
+If you love lasagna but making it is too much of a hassle (it’s all that noodle layering!), you have to try these vegan lasagna bowls.

 Spaghetti squash can officially do it all.
 Give pizza night a healthy twist by making a squash crust.
 No gluten, no flour, no problem.

-Squash “oodles,” chickpeas and kale make a delightful combination.
+Squash “noodles,” chickpeas and kale make a delightful combination.
 Flavored with rosemary, lemon and sun-dried tomatoes, it’s a delicious vegan and gluten-free dish.

-Classic spaghetti and meat sauce gets a good-for-you upgrade in one of my favorite recipes.
-An easy meat sauce tops freshly roasted spaghetti squash for the perfect Sunday dinner.
+Classic spaghetti and sauce gets a good-for-you upgrade in one of my favorite spaghetti squash recipes.
+An easy sauce tops freshly roasted spaghetti squash for the perfect Sunday dinner.